knight-dev/GenEpiLAC2025/course_modules_2025/Sequencing&QC/Sequencing&QC.md

 > **Note**: Don't worry if error messages appear on the command line, just hit enter to get back the prompt.

+> You can open HTML files not only through the command line but also by navigating to the folder and double-clicking the file to open it in your preferred browser.

 You should then see something like this:

 ![Imagen1_FastQC](https://github.com/user-attachments/assets/25c170cd-fab5-4cea-9dee-9cccd77ee807)